 "I haven’t applied for a Gender Recognition Certificate as the rules are just so archaic and ridiculous.
 I shouldn’t have to pay, to prove I exist as a woman to three strangers.

 I just can’t put my life on hold for two years so that other people can decide if my gender is correct."

 "It took me a long time - and a lot of self-denial - before I could accept that I was female.

 Coming out was difficult.
 I lost a few friends and my job.
 I never imagined that would be an issue and yet it was, and still is.
 My family really struggled with me coming out.
 They always knew there was something different about me but assumed I was a gay male.
 We have a brilliant relationship now, and they completely accept me as female.
 And from day one, my partner always saw me as female."

 We are exceptionally excited to introduce our #ProuderTogether virtual event on 1 July.
 Join us as we celebrate the impact and contributions made towards LGBTQ+ equality and inclusivity.

-Spaces are limited so book now!
+Spaces are limited so book now for July 2022!